shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 **constraint** attribute performs simple if check.

 So to delete a post, user needs to send post_account and next_post_account.
-But what if there is no next_post?? what if user wants to delete the latest post that has no next post??
-To handle this case, We need to create another function **delete_latest_post**
+But what if there is no next_post??
+What if the user wants to delete the latest post that has no next post??
+To handle this case, we need to create another function **delete_latest_post**

 ```rust
     pub fn delete_latest_post(ctx: Context<DeleteLatestPost>) -> ProgramResult {